DSoftTechnology/ADS-FDA-Pool3/README.md

 * 2) Use Cases - 3 iterations centered on 3 identified primary personas (but not potential FDA data provider or maintainer personas)
 * 3) Paper Prototyping - 3 iterations with 3 primary personas and using their comments to affect design
 * 4) Participatory Design - Multiple live demonstrations (using both test data for quick reviews and FDA data once capability was integrated) showing prototypes to various users and incorporating their comments to inform/affect design
-* 5) Usability Testing - Performed 1 iteration with uninvolved, non-IT users; invited non-IT users to use website and provide feedback to development team
+* 5) Usability Testing - Performed 1 iteration with uninvolved, non-technical users; invited non-IT users to use website and provide feedback to development team

 ###e) Created/used a design style guide or pattern library